HareemA/100DaysOfCodeChallange/README.md

   - ## Goal for tomorrow
   - Try to make the UI of the project for construction company
   - Try to do DSA

+# Day 5
+- Made a travel journal using React JS and practiced using Props and design